Pixel-Open/kirby-customizable-layout/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: "🐛 Bug report"
+name: "Bug report"
-about: "If something isn't working as expected 🤬"
+about: "If you find something strange or a functionnality don't work like expected"
 ---

 ## Describe the bug